TanjaKec/rtoolbox/content/module2/DataWrangling/_index.en.markdown

 The `tidyr` package embraces the **principles of tidy data** and provides the standard key functionalities to organise data values within a dataset.

-[Hadley Wickham](http://hadley.nz/) the author of the `tidyr` package talks in his paper [Tidy Data](https://vita.had.co.nz/papers/tidy-data.pdf) about the importance of data cleaning process and structuring datasets to facilitate data analysis.
+[Hadley Wickham](http://hadley.nz/) the author of the `tidyr` package talks in his paper [Tidy Data](https://vita.had.co.nz/papers/tidy-data.pdf) about the importance of the data cleaning process and structuring datasets to facilitate data analysis.

 Real datasets, that you are most likely to download from <https://data.gov.rs/> or any other open source data platform, would often violate the three precepts of tidy data in all kinds of different ways:

 - Variables would not have their names and column headers are values.
 -	A number of variables are stored in one column
--	A single variable that is stored in several columns
+-	A single variable is stored in several columns
 -	Same information stored multiple times as different variables

 to name a few.